Abbondanzo/advent-of-code/2021/24/README.md

 Wait a minute--that was a previous Z value.
 In fact, if we take a look at our `aSet` and `bSet`, the value is 26 in `aSet` for every time the value in `bSet` is negative.
 There is also the same number of negative numbers to positive numbers.

+It looks like `z` is increasing/decreasing by a factor of 26 every time the `aSet` value is 1/26 respectively.
+And we know that we start with a `z` of 0 and valid numbers have a final `z` register value of 0.
+Now we need to figure out how the values of `B` and `C` relate to each other.

 Could there be a pattern emerging here?
 I'll find out when it's not 2:30am on Christmas Day.